 Pat J. Bosco

 The Center for Leadership Development Incorporated, sponsor of this annual event, offers unique affordable programs for today’s leaders.
-Pat J. Bosco, Ph.D., founder of the Center has over 50 years of experience in higherd education.
+Pat J. Bosco, Ph.D., founder of the Center has over 50 years of experience in higher education.
 As Vice President for Student Life/Dean of Students, his responsibilities included: undergraduate admissions, new student services; student financial assistance, including scholarships; career services, academic coaching; housing and dining services; LGBT Resource Center; the Student Union; K-State Childcare; recreational services; the student health center; student organization; registrar; parent and family programming; university counseling center; the campus food pantry; diversity programming; student crises services; and student life fundraising.
-He has touched every aspect of student life at Kansas State University through other roles – Associate vice President for Institutional Advancement/Dean of Students, Assistant Vice President for Educational and Student Services, Assistant Dean of Students, and Director of Student Activities.
+He has touched every aspect of student life at Kansas State University through other roles – Associate Vice President for Institutional Advancement/Dean of Students, Assistant Vice President for Educational and Student Services, Assistant Dean of Students, and Director of Student Activities.

 Dr. Bosco is a 1969 graduate of Onondaga Community College in Syracuse New York where he championed the voter 18 movement and was elected president of a state-wide student association representing 32 community colleges and 200,000 New York State community college students.
 He received a Bachelor of Science in Elementary Education from Kansas State University in 1971; a Master of Science in Educational Administration from K-State in 1973; and his Doctorate in Higher Education from the University of Nebraska in 1982.
 As an undergraduate, he was elected student body president and was the first student member of the faculty senate at K-State.
 He was a member of the Delta Sigma Phi fraternity and an Army ROTC distinguished military graduate commissioned as a 2nd lieutenant.

 During Dr. Bosco’s tenure at K-State, enrollment grew nearly 25,000 from 17,000 and the university broke records for freshmen retention, graduation rates, job placement, and diversity.
 The university became the number one choice among Kansas high school seniors and remains so today.
-He is the only person in school history to serve on five presidents’ cabinets, and as Dean of Students he has the longest tenure on any Big 12 University.
-He has served as adviser to student organizations including the Student Governing Association and the Blue Key National Honor Society.
+He is the only person in school history to serve on five presidents’ cabinets, and as Dean of Students, he has the longest tenure at any Big 12 University.
+He has served as an adviser to student organizations including the Student Governing Association and the Blue Key National Honor Society.

 Dr. Bosco recently retired as one of the most recognized student life administrator in the nation.
 His demonstrated commitment in all areas of student life is expressed in the many keynotes, workshops, conferences and consulting opportunities he engages in each year.
 His book, Boscology 101: The Art of Authentic Leadership encapsulates the half-century of practical lessons and perspective he has shared with students.
 The original format came in the form of a podcast called Boscology 101 in 2019.
 The book is available on print and audio through Amazon, Barnes & Noble, Rakuten kobo and the K-State Student Union Campustore.